xymon-monitoring/problem-solving/README.md

   -  **That are long discussions on the mailing lists that need to be consolidated**
   -  **That are not in any other place so far** (No duplicates)
 - To have an  **colaborative, efficient and simple** follow up tool
+- Have the **ability to focus on the main, most blocking problems**

 ### How
 - **Anyone** can participate! **adding problems**, comment other problems